How it works

 Fee due

-The next cycle opens
+One tap marks it paid.
+The next cycle opens itself.

 Why nobody argues